 This is also the time when you might be home already and close to establishing a routine.
 The baby has mostly been in the hospital rooms and within the house, which also means you’ve been in the same places, too.
-Staying indoors all the time can get you bored and be boring for the baby, too.
-Take a small walk in your home’s backyard if you have one, or on the terrace.
+Staying indoors all the time can get boring for you.
+So you can take a small walk in your backyard if you have one, or on the terrace.
 Or simply step outside for a few moments and take a breather along with your baby.

 [Also Read: Newborn Baby Milestones]

-At the age of two weeks, feeding off your breast is the primary means for the baby to get his food.
-At times, the feeding process can get a little irritating or painful for mothers, since the nipples could be a tad more sensitive than usual post-delivery.
-However, it is important for the breastfeeding process to take place, since that is how the baby starts getting used to your breast, and with the right synchronization of his latching and your positioning, your breasts will get comfortable with the same, too.
+In the first six months of life, the only source of nutrients for a baby is breast milk (or formula milk, in case the mother is unable to breastfeed).
+At times, the feeding process can get a little irritating or painful for mothers as the nipples could be a tad more sensitive than usual post-delivery.
+However, it is important for the breastfeeding process to take place, since that is how the baby starts getting used to the breasts, and with the right synchronization of his latching and your positioning, your breasts will get comfortable with the same, too.
 Every feed starts making the process easier.

 [Also Read: Newborn Baby Feeding]

-For a 2-week old baby sleep and feeding is pretty much all their life is about at this stage.
+At 2 weeks, a baby’s life is pretty much about feeding and sleeping.
 These periods alternate throughout the day.
 Your baby might wake up crying with hunger, feed, then stay awake for some time, observing the world around him, and drift off back to sleep.
 At times, your baby may start crying even after a feeding, and you might know what exactly is troubling him.
 Trying out multiple techniques to calm him down may fail to work and cause you to wonder if you are being a good mother or not.
 However, it is important to not lose hope or feel bad about yourself.
-By holding them in your arms, cooing in their ears, rocking them gently, or bathing them can calm babies down, and ensure that your child gets back to his sleep.
+By holding your baby in your arms, cooing in his ears, rocking him gently, or bathing him can calm babies down, and ensure that he gets back to his sleep.

-While sleeping, it is best if your baby has his own crib or a separate bed and is situated next to you.
+While sleeping, it is best that your baby has his own crib or a separate bed and is situated next to you.
 There will be a constant need to keep checking if he’s fine and to feed him if he’s hungry.
 Having your baby close to you makes it easier for both.
-Throughout their sleeping periods, babies tend to make a variety of sounds.
-They may groan, grunt, move around, or make weird sounds, all of which are absolutely normal markers of your baby’s growth.

 [Also Read: Newborn Baby Sleep Basics]

 As with every human being, even the behaviour of babies varies from one infant to another.
 However, most of them generally fall under the hungry-sleepy cycle.
-It might not seem evident but a baby uses up quite a lot of his energy in just suckling at your breast, which causes them to fall asleep nearly right after their feeding is done.
+It may not be evident at first, but as you feed your baby, you will realise that a baby uses up quite a lot of his energy in just suckling at your breast, which causes him to fall asleep nearly right after feeding.
 Premature babies tend to sleep more often than others and doctors might advise you to wake them up so that they get the necessary feeding completely.

 In other cases, certain babies are extremely wide-eyed and curious throughout.
-They are awake for extended periods, respond to sounds, look around when faces appear, and try to give expressions.
 Even during breastfeeding, their eyes might dart towards any sounds that may occur in the room.
-Certain movements or facial expressions might remind you of your own childhood or your spouse’s.
-Constant bickering might cause you to believe that you have an irritating child in your hands.
-It is, however, important to remember that most babies have the same tendencies and grow up to be unique individuals in their own right.
+Your baby’s facial expressions might remind you of your own childhood.

 - When preparing water for your baby’s bath, check for temperature by dipping your elbow.
 Make sure it is not hot by the baby’s standards since his skin is a lot more sensitive than yours.